YargKlnc/Citi-Bike-Analysis/README.md

 City Officials' Inquiry: City officials are seeking insightful answers to a series of questions to enhance their understanding of crucial aspects.

-- Two static maps have been created to plot all bike stations, providing visual indicators for the most popular locations both as starting and ending points for journeys.
-These maps incorporate overlaid zip code data, presenting comprehensive details such as station IDs, names, latitude and longitude coordinates, as well as aggregated metrics including the total user count within the specified timespan and the cumulative distance covered in miles from the starting station to the destination station.
-This comprehensive visualization aims to elucidate patterns in user behavior and highlight significant bike station locations, enabling informed decision-making and strategic planning for the bike-sharing program.

-City officials inquiries find clarity and depth through vivid visual representations presented in the named visuals within the Tableau profile.
+Their inquiries find clarity and depth through vivid visual representations presented in the named visuals within the Tableau profile.
 Below, a concise summary elucidates the key insights derived from these visual depictions.

 1. **Start Stations Popularity by Total User Size:**
    - What is the distribution of user size across different start stations in our bike-sharing program?